 In keeping with the College's mission, the Biblical Studies department provides academic training through an intensive examination of the biblical text, its original languages, and its historical and social background.
-In addition, the program offers a study of systems of religious thought and the history of religious movements related to the Biblical Studies department offers three majors: Biblical Studies (BA), New Testament (BA), and Biblical Education (BS).
+In addition, the program offers a study of systems of religious thought and the history of religious movements related to the Bible.
+The Biblical Studies department offers three majors: Biblical Studies (BA), New Testament (BA), and Biblical Education (BS).

 Students are eligible for admission to the Biblical Studies bachelor's degree program at any time after being enrolled at Florida College.
-Students wishing to pursue any of the department's bachelor degrees must declare their major with the Registrar, their advisor, or the Department Chairman.
+Students wishing to pursue any of the department's bachelor's degrees must declare their major with the Academic Advising Center, their advisor, or the Department Chairman.